Preview of Upcoming Programs

 Family Bowling Night at the Helen Newman Hall Bowling Center

 Enjoy some time on the lanes with the whole family for a fun evening of bowling at the Helen Newman Hall Bowling Center!
 Lane and shoe fees will be waived when you show your Family Weekend name badge.
-No reservations required, all lanes are first come-first seated.
+No reservations are required; all lanes are first come, first served.
+Please limit groups to two games.

 6:00 PM